SarafoglouAth/List-Management-Campaign-Monitor/README.md

 - **primereact**: A UI component library to build the CRUD table.
 - **primeflex**: Utility-first CSS framework for responsive layout.
 - **primeicons**: Icon library used in the application.
+- **Google Analytics** : Integrated for tracking user interactions.
+Make sure to input your Google Analytics key to activate this feature.

 ## Getting Started

 ### Prerequisites
 - [Node.js and npm](https://nodejs.org/) installed .
 Please use Node -v 20.11.1 !
 - Campaign Monitor API credentials (API key and List ID).
+- Google Analytics key (optional but recommended for tracking).

 ### Installation